andreasala98/NM4PIG/README.md

 👀

 The main funcitonality of this library is to produce photorealistic images from input files describing a certain scene.
-The scene is made of geometric shapes (see the [list](#available-shapes 📐)), each one defined by its coordinates and its material.
+The scene is made of geometric shapes (see the list of available shapes), each one defined by its coordinates and its material.
 Our code offers the possibility to choose between a diffusive, emissive or reflective material.
 The code implements four different _backwards ray tracing_ algorithms to simulate how light rays propagate.
 A camera (perspective or orthogonal) representing the observer will see the world through a 2D screen placed ahead of it and it is defined by its position, the distance from the screen and the aspect ratio.

-Once everything (shapes and observer) is defined and in place, the code solves the rendering equation (with different assunptions, depending on the chosen algorithm) and produces an HDR image (in `.pfm` format).
+Once everything (shapes and observer) is defined and in place, the code solves the rendering equation (with different assumptions, depending on the chosen algorithm) and produces an HDR image (in `.pfm` format).
 Later, the HDR image is converted into LDR formats such as `.jpg`and `.png`.

 ## Prerequisites